 What is an Affiliate Program?
-An Affiliate Program is where you promote someone’s product through your own website.
+An affiliate program is where you promote someone’s product through your own website.
 Your goal in affiliate programs is to earn commissions for mentioning or recommending services or products on your website.

 You must have an established website already.
 Then you contact the company with the product and apply to be an affiliate with them.
-Sometime if your website is new or not ranked very high by Google, they might refuse your website.
+Sometimes if your website is new or not ranked very high by Google, they might refuse your website.
 Normally this happens because of a lack of content.
 So it pays to build your website with quality content first of all before contacting an affiliate.

 Affiliate Marketing overlaps with Internet Marketing because of the advertising methods such as SEO (Search Engine Optimization), PPC (Pay Per Click), E-Marketing, Content Marketing, and Display Marketing like E-Bay where the item is displayed on a screen.